williamteav/personal_website/blog/post001/entry.md

 <img src="IMG_2066.JPG" width="70%" height="70%">
 </center>

 The only flying P-47M Thunderbolt in the world resides in the Legends Hangar.
-Designed by Republic Aviation, the P-47 saw extensive service during World War II, escorting bombers and strafing ground targets.
+Designed by Republic Aviation, the P-47 saw extensive service during World War II, escorting bombers and attacking ground targets.

 <center>
 <img src="IMG_2064.JPG" width="70%" height="70%">
 </center>

 During World War II, the Germans launched thousands of V-1 flying bombs against London.
+The V-1s were also known as buzz bombs due to the sound produced by their pulse jets.

 ### Starfighter Hangar